 In this workshop, we will engage with care as proposed by the ground-breaking writing of Haraway, Puig de la Bellacasa, Tsing, and Nading and others.
 This work aimed to explore the possibilities of care in/with our multispecied and diverse world.
 Here, care is about the responsibilities of STS researchers to attend to the (often invisible) labour that gets us through the day, to articulate the work it takes to live in this world as well as possible – and to do research as well as possible.
 Care is also about an ethic that contrasts with engagement with matters of fact or matters of concern.
 Can care further help us explore how human-machine associations (machine-learning, care-robots, tracking devices) tend to train us to leave unquestioned the human care-work?
 Can attention to care help clarify the risks we run, if care is rendered useless or largely transformed into data for others?
 In addition, the workshop will address how to re-engage with affect: is care an alternative to critical distance between ourselves and those we study?
 Engaging with care is thus not only about revealing invisible care-work beyond situations we are used to associate with care, but also about generating care by pausing over these engagements.
 It is also about exploring the epistemic potential of “the affective, ethical and hands-on agencies of practical and material consequence” (Puig de la Bellacasa, 2017, p.
 4).
 We will look at what it means to move from thinking and writing about care, to (critically) thinking and doing with care.

-The registration form for this workshop is now available here.
+The registration form for this workshop has been closed.

 After their acceptance, participants will receive an email with an invoice and online-payment request and receipt.
 To participate, you must pay the fee via the online payment request.
 Registration to the workshop is final after the advance payment has been received by WTMC.

 Costs for WTMC members: meals 10 EUR /day.